 The iron in leafy vegetables is best absorbed if combined with Vitamin C. Eating leafy greens with foods that contain vitamin C such as lemons, oranges, red peppers, and strawberries may increase iron absorption.
 Always remember to squeeze a lemon before eating your greens.

 Meat and poultry:

 As we saw non vegetarian sources are much richer in iron than vegetarian sources.
 Iron from non-vegetarian sources is more easily absorbed in the body.
-Thus it is a struggle for vegetarians to fulfil their iron requirements.
-For such population there are foods available which are fortified with iron.
+Thus it is a struggle for vegetarians to fulfill their iron requirements.
+For such population, there are foods available which are fortified with iron.
 These foods are: